m-a-r-i-b/groq-terminal-ai/README.md

-# terminal-ai
+# cli-ai

 ## Description
-terminal-ai is a command line tool that uses OpenAI's API to generate terminal commands.
+cli-ai is a command line tool that uses OpenAI's API to generate terminal commands.

 ## Features
 - Minimal setup